smiggleworth/Stripe.Client/README.md

 # Stripe.Client

 Do you want a .NET Stripe API that is all async?

-If not than this probably isn't for you.
+## Todo ##
+- add documentation
+- add test coverage
+- webhook events need more work